Wambui-123/NeighbourHood/README.md

 ~ Yvonne Muthui
 ## Description

-A Django framework Python application that allows you to be in the loop about everything happening in your neighborhood.
-From contact information of different handyman to meeting announcements or even alerts.
+A Django framework Python application lets users know everything happening in your neighborhood.
 ## User Story
 * Sign in with the application to start using.
 * Set up a profile about me and a general location and my neighborhood name.